Sapitorico/low_level_programming/singly_linked_lists/README.md

 <details>
 <summary><h2>Functioning</h2></summary>

+Based on this architecture we can create linked lists, queues or trees.
+Each type of structure has different purposes and can be applied according to the problem to be solved.

 <p>Normally lists have the common operations to work with their nodes, let's define methods for:</p>

 * Construct an empty list and give it a name.